 "Doctors should ensure that any parents seeking circumcision for their son in the belief that it confers health benefits are fully informed of the lack of consensus amongst the profession over such benefits, and how great any potential benefits and harms are.
 The BMA considers that the evidence concerning health benefit from non-therapeutic circumcision is insufficient for this alone to be a justification for doing it."

-The full text of the BMA statement is available here.
+The full text of the BMA statement is available from the BMA website.

 See also the guide to foreskin care and management by British Association of Paediatric Urologists